sparkflows/sparkflows-docs/docs/gcp/user-guide/reading-gcs.rst

    :alt: Read Files from GCS
    :width: 60%

-3. Run the Workflow in Dataproc Connection
+3. Run the Workflow on Dataproc Connection
 ++++++++++++++++++++++++++++++++

-- Execute the workflow in Dataproc to read the data from GCS using Dataproc Connection.
+- Execute the workflow on Dataproc to read the data from GCS using Dataproc Connection.

 .. figure:: ../../_assets/gcp/gs_job1.PNG
    :alt: Read Files from GCS